Ajaykumaryd/VaccineManagementSystem/README.md

 ![Appointment.png](src%2Fmain%2Fjava%2Fcom%2Fexample%2FvaccineManagementSystem%2FImages%2FAppointment.png)

 ![Centre And Dose.png](src%2Fmain%2Fjava%2Fcom%2Fexample%2FvaccineManagementSystem%2FImages%2FCentre%20And%20Dose.png)

+# Usage
+Users, doctors, and vaccination center administrators can interact with the system through the web interface or by utilizing the provided APIs.
+Below are some common usage scenarios:

+User Registration: Users can create accounts and log in to book vaccination appointments.

+Doctor Registration: Healthcare professionals can register their profiles, making them available for appointment scheduling.

+Vaccination Center Management: Administrators can add, modify, or remove vaccination centers as needed.

+Appointment Booking: Users can search for available appointments and book slots convenient for them.

+Dose Administration: Doctors can record the doses administered to users, updating their vaccination status.

+API Integration: Developers can integrate the system with other applications or services using the provided APIs.

 ## Code Organization
 The code for this Vaccination Management system can be organized into separate classes or packages for each entity, along with any necessary helper classes or functions.
 The code follow Object-Oriented Programming principles and best practices such as encapsulation, modularity, and proper separation of concerns.